 It's ScuttleButton Time!

-ScuttleButton, of course, is that once-a-week waste of time exercise in which each Monday or Tuesday (or, as they call today, "Wednesday") I put up a vertical display of buttons on this site.
+ScuttleButton, of course, is that once-a-week waste of time exercise in which each Tuesday or Wednesday I put up a vertical display of buttons on this site.
 Your job is to simply take one word (or concept) per button, add 'em up, and, hopefully, you will arrive at a famous name or a familiar expression.
 (And seriously, by familiar, I mean it's something that more than one person on Earth would recognize.)

 For years, a correct answer chosen at random would get his or her name posted in this column, an incredible honor in itself.
 Now the stakes are even higher.
 Thanks to the efforts of the folks at Talk of the Nation, that person also hears their name mentioned on the Wednesday show (by me) and receives a Political Junkie t-shirt in the bargain.
 Is this a great country or what?